-- (1) Member of the Audit Committee.
-Navin Dave is the Chairman of the Audit Committee. - (2) Member of the Governance, Compensation and Nominating Committee.
-Robert C. Gross is the Chairman of the Governance, Compensation and Nominating Committee. - (3) Member of the Technical, Environmental and Safety Committee.
+(1) Member of the Audit Committee.
+Navin Dave is the Chairman of the Audit Committee.

+(2) Member of the Governance, Compensation and Nominating Committee.
+Robert C. Gross is the Chairman of the Governance, Compensation and Nominating Committee.

+(3) Member of the Technical, Environmental and Safety Committee.
 Stephen Harapiak is the Chairman of the Technical, Environmental and Safety Committee.

 - (4) These directors are independent. - (5) As of the date hereof, in addition to the common shares held, the directors and officers hold the following convertible securities (see "Description of the Business Prior Financings" for a description of the securities): Guy Bentinck holds 200,000 warrants and 2,000,000 options, Ross Phillips holds 700,000 options, Andrew Paul Hampton holds 60,000 options, Rahoul Sharan holds 100,000 warrants and 200,000 options and Philip Williams holds 200,000 options. - (6) Guy Bentinck, Jeffrey Hillis and Ross Phillips also serve as directors of Utah Alunite.
-The officers of Utah Alunite are as follows: Guy Bentinck is the President and Chief Executive Officer, Jeffrey Hillis is the Chief Financial Officer and Secretary, Ross Phillips is the Vice-President, Development and Andrew Paul Hampton is the Vice-President, Project Management. - (7) Rahoul Sharan holds 3,100,000 in his own name and 200,000 through KJN Management., Ltd. - (8) Laura Nelson has entered into an employment agreement with the Corporation and her employment as an officer of the Corporation will begin on November 12, 2012.
+The officers of Utah Alunite are as follows: Guy Bentinck is the President and Chief Executive Officer, Jeffrey Hillis is the Chief Financial Officer and Secretary, Ross Phillips is the Vice-President, Development and Andrew Paul Hampton is the Vice-President, Project Management. - (7) Rahoul Sharan holds 3,100,000 Common Shares in his own name and 200,000 Common Shares through KJN Management, Ltd.

-Immediately after the closing of the Offering, the directors and officers of the Corporation, as a group, will beneficially own, directly or indirectly, or exercise control or direction over, • Common Shares, representing approximately • % of the Common Shares outstanding before giving effect to any exercise of the Over-Allotment Option.
+Immediately after the closing of the Offering, the directors and officers of the Corporation, as a group, will beneficially own, directly or indirectly, or exercise control or direction over, 4,472,500 Common Shares, representing approximately 5.5% of the Common Shares outstanding before giving effect to any exercise of the Over-Allotment Option.